 Additional multifamily housing is needed along Route 7 to support the growing retail market there.
 Route 7 is Condominium designed for bus and vehicle transit with all the new interchanges.
-Condominium Affordable Multi- Generational In law suites with separate kitchens and bathrooms Multi- Generational SFD Multi- Generational Single story for seniors Would like to see places like the Dulles Mall repurposed into multi-generational communities with the Multi- restoration of trees and natural areas - please stop packing in high density, especially in places where there are Generational now trees and natural areas!
+Condominium Affordable Multi- Generational In law suites with separate kitchens and bathrooms Multi- Generational SFD Multi- Generational Single story for seniors Generational Would like to see places like the Dulles Mall repurposed into multi-generational communities with the Multi- restoration of trees and natural areas - please stop packing in high density, especially in places where there are Generational now trees and natural areas!
 Multi- It would be nice if there were more opportunities for multi- ages and lower income folks to live in and near Generational Middleburg Multi- Generational Multigenerational is code for 2 over 2 housing Multi- Combining ages matches needs and support for all.
 This can be anywhere in the county because the younger Generational people are more likely to have personal transportation and can help seniors get services.
-Multi- people are mery to mare personal autoperturion and our neighborness gereer risco.
-Generational Need family closer for elderly Multi- Treed falling disserted electry Generational affordable Multi- Generational Don't know what these are.
-Gerierational This is a very hard thing to do.
+Multi- people are more likely to have personal transportation and can help seniors get services.
+Generational Need family closer for elderly Multi- Generational affordable Multi- Generational Don't know what these are.
+Generational Multi- This is a very hard thing to do.
 The map is too small.
 You need diverse housing everywhere.
-Housing diversity in Multi- type and price is key.
+Housing diversity in type and price is key.
 Right now Loudoun incentivizes HUGE homes.
 That is bad policy - look at how proffers are Generational determined.
 By type not size.
 You make more money by building the largest floor plan in each type.
-Other Maintain farmland and rural large acreage houses Other Townhomes!
-Other 3br 2.5ba townhomes Other Affordable apartments in mixed-income communities Other Affordable apartments in mixed income communities Affordable apartments in mixed-income communities Other Smaller footprint houses with less than 2,500 SF Other Affordable housing for service workers so they do not have to live outside the county/area.
+Other Maintain farmland and rural large acreage houses Townhomes!
+Other Other 3br 2.5ba townhomes Other Affordable apartments in mixed-income communities Other Affordable apartments in mixed-income communities Other Smaller footprint houses with less than 2,500 SF Affordable housing for service workers so they do not have to live outside the county/area.
 Restaurant workers, Other housecleaners, gardeners, clergyin a place with green space around.
-Other Affordable housing for service workersrestaurant workers, housecleaners, gardeners, ministers, school Other teachers, bus drivers, etcwith green space around them.
+Affordable housing for service workersrestaurant workers, housecleaners, gardeners, ministers, school Other teachers, bus drivers, etcwith green space around them.
 This applies to almost all of Loudoun County.
 Other Small single-family single-story homes are unavailable.
-Other Affordable Housing Other Affordable housing Affordable housing Other affordable housing Other affordable housing Other affordable housing Other Educational area and year round shared garden.
+Other Affordable Housing Educational area and year round shared garden.
 Greenhouse in winter provides lots of Vitamin D. It keeps Other residents in town so tax revenue earned in Loudoun.
-Other Established VA garden with space for venues such as 55+ weddings generating more Loudoun's tax dollar.
-Gardens and lake available to residents & admission charge to others which Creates jobs and revenue House could be learning center.
-We Handicap accessible Othor Handison accesible Other Handicap accessible Other Mental health housing and thise with disabilities Other Smart development with public transportation in place.
+Established VA garden with space for venues such as 55+ weddings generating more Loudoun's tax dollar.
+Gardens and lake available to residents & admission charge to others which Creates jobs and revenue House could be learning center. & Handicap accessible Other Handicap accessible Other Mental health housing and thise with disabilities Other Smart development with public transportation in place.
 Other Smaller homes (1-2 bedrooms) for childless/small families Instead of large homes (mansions?), there should be more one story homes with a basement for a single person Other or small family to rent/own.